Introduction to Credentialing

 Who Has Achieved a Credential?

-Since the inception of the credentialing program in August 2017, over 400 people have obtained a credential (as of April 25, 2018).
+Since the inception of the credentialing program in August 2017, over 500 people have obtained a credential from NCDA (as of August 7, 2018).
+Congratulations to all those on this List of Credential Holders!

 What About International Applicants?